The GMP Model of Goroutines

 • P — Processor

 P refers to the logical processor of the Go runtime.
 M (Machine) acts as a state machine that abstracts an OS thread and is responsible for scheduling Goroutines.
-At any given moment, a P binds to one M, but M can bind to different Gs over time.
+At any given moment, each P is bound to at most one M, and an M must be bound to a P to execute user Goroutines.
+The binding between P and M is dynamic — for example, when an M blocks in a system call, its P may be detached and reattached to another M to keep processing.

 Goroutine